Christel Lee

 Christel Lee (born October 25, 1990) is an American violinist.
-She has studied at the Juilliard School, at the Kronberg Academy, and at the Munich College for Music and Theatre.
+She has studied at the Juilliard School, at the Kronberg Academy, and at the University of Music and Theatre Munich.

 Lee won first prize at the 11th International Jean Sibelius Violin Competition in Helsinki in 2015.

+She has been a Professor and the head of the String Department at the Hochschule für Musik Karlsruhe since 2024.